vircadia/vircadia-docs-sphinx/docs/source/host/your-domain/configure-settings.rst

 .. image:: _images/paste-token.png

 2. In Step 2 of the wizard, you can change your domain's place name, which is name people will use to get to your domain.
 Place names are randomly generated.
-For a fee, you can choose to `customize your place name <../../add-a-place-name#purchase-a-place-name>`_ so that it more accurately describes your domain.
+For a fee, you can choose to `customize your place name <../place-name.html#purchase-a-place-name>`_ so that it more accurately describes your domain.

 .. image:: _images/step-2-server-settings.png

 3. In Step 3 of the wizard, you can set user permissions for your domain.
 In this step, you can add yourself and other users as administrators of your domain.
 You can also grant or deny specific users the ability to connect to your domain or rez content.
-ALl of these permissions can be changed later, as you `secure your domain <../secure-domain>`_.
+ALl of these permissions can be changed later, as you :doc:`secure your domain <secure-domain>`.
 4. Click 'Finish'.
 You will be redirected to the 'Domain Settings' page.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^